Contracts & Procurement Overview

 Requests for Bids, Proposals & Qualifications

-- The goal and information about the program will be included in the bid specifications for the project.
+- The requirements and information will be included in the bid specifications for the project.

 Contractor Requirements

-- Contractors must present their Apprenticeship Training Program Utilization Plan for meeting the 15% utilization goal at a pre-construction meeting.
+- Contractors must present their Apprenticeship Utilization Plan for meeting the 15% utilization requirements at or before the pre-construction meeting.

-- Contractors who do not meet the goal may be assessed a monetary penalty for each unmet labor hour which will then support and cover operation costs of the Apprenticeship Training Program.
+- Contractors who do not meet the required hours may be assessed a monetary penalty for each unmet labor hour or will receive an incentive for meeting the requirements.

 Contact Us